nashcom/domino-windows-container/README.md

 # domino-windows-container
-HCL Domino Container imamge build scripts for Windows
+HCL Domino Container image build scripts for Windows

 This project is a proof of concept implementation of a HCL Domino server running in a Windows container.
 It is mainly intended for testing.
 Containers are mainly a Linux functionality with full production support.